Robust Adversarial Learning via Sparsifying Front Ends: Additional Empirical Results

 \subsection{More details on attack performance}

 Table \ref{table_projections} reports on attack performance for the 3 versions described in Section \ref{exp_nn}: one that uses the backward pass differential approximation (BPDA) technique of \cite{obfuscated-gradients} to approximate the gradient of the front end as $\bm{1}$, a second version where the gradient is calculated as the projection onto the top $K$ basis vectors of the input, and a third version where we iteratively refine the projection.
 For iterative attacks, we refine the projection for 20 steps within each attack step.

 For PGD, we use 100 random restarts and report accuracy over the most successful restart(s) for each image.
-We report on the effect of changing the per-iteration budget and number of steps for iterative FGSM in Table \ref{table_delta_niter}.
+We report on the effect of changing the per-iteration budget and number of steps for iterative FGSM in Table \ref{table_delta_niter}, with little change in accuracies beyond 100 iterations.